zeezephyr/urbanism-guide/content/en/austin/housing/compatibility_restrictions.md

 ## Effects of Compatibility

 The failure of compatibility does not stop at simply housing.
 It also has effects on transportation, equity, the environment, and car dependency.

 A [recent study by the City of Austin on Compatibility Regulations](https://services.austintexas.gov/edims/document.cfm?id=414927) (September, 2023) found that 135,000 housing units are lost in areas already zoned for high density due to compatibility rules.
 110,000 of the lost units (82%) are within 1/4th of a mile of an existing transit stop.

 Compatibility triggers even when no homes exist on a lot.
 It requires that if an area is zoned for single family housing then that is enough to restrict what can be built by it.
 In this way almost completely empty pieces of land, such as the one pictured below, limit what housing can be built around it.

 ![The headquarters of the Texas National Guard is zoned for single family homes and triggers compatibility, preventing more housing from being built](/media/camp_mabry_triggers_compatibility.png)

+The less dense we can build in places intended for density the less efficient we can make public transit.
+The less practical we make walking and biking the more we force people into their cars and onto highways to live out their basic needs.
+The more we inhibit progress on making it possible to live in an environmentally friendly way the worse off we will be.
+The minor and petty sensibilities of someone who doesn't like slightly taller buildings should not even be a consideration and yet it is currently central to controlling how Austinites are allowed to live.